Credit Default Swaps with their Pros, Cons, and Examples

 The 2008 Financial Crisis

 By mid-2007, there was more than $45 trillion invested in swaps.
-That's more than the money invested in the U.S. stock market, mortgages, and U.S. Treasurys combined.
+That was more than the money invested in the U.S. stocks, mortgages, and U.S. Treasurys combined.
 The U.S. stock market held $22 trillion.
-Mortgages were worth $7.1 trillion and U.S. Treasurys, $4.4 trillion.
-In fact, it was almost as much as the economic output of the entire world in 2007, which was $65 trillion.
+Mortgages were worth $7.1 trillion, and U.S. Treasurys were worth $4.4 trillion.
+In fact, it was almost as much as the $65 trillion produced by the entire world.

 Credit default swaps on Lehman Brothers debt helped cause the 2008 financial crisis.
 The investment bank owed $600 billion in debt.
 Of that, $400 billion was "covered" by credit default swaps.
 That debt was only worth 8.62 cents on the dollar.
-The companies that sold the swaps were American International Group, Pacific Investment Management Company, and hedge fund, Citadel.
-They didn't expect all the debt to come due at once.
-When Lehman declared bankrutpcy, AIG didn't have enough cash on hand to cover swap contracts.
+The companies that sold the swaps were American International Group, Pacific Investment Management Company, and the Citadel hedge fund.

 Even worse, banks used swaps to insure complicated financial products.
 They traded swaps in unregulated markets.
 The buyers had no relationships to the underlying assets.
-They didn't understand the risk inherent in these derivatives.
+They didn't understand their risks.
 When they defaulted, swap sellers like Municipal Bond Insurance Association, Ambac Financial Group Inc., and Swiss Reinsurance Co. were hit hard.

 Overnight, the CDS market fell apart.
 No one bought them because they realized the insurance wasn't able to cover large or widespread defaults.
-As a result, banks became less likely to make loans.
-They began holding more capital, and become more risk-averse in their lending.
-That cut off a source of funds for small businesses and home loans.
+They accumulated capital and made fewer loans.
+That cut off funding for small businesses and mortgages.
 These were both large factors that kept unemployment at record levels.